3cqs-coder/SymBot/docs/README.md

 Remember if you ever change your API key or alter your server id, your token will also change automatically.
 You can get your token from the SymBot web interface configuration section.

+> **Circuit Breaker and webhooks:** If the circuit breaker is active when a `start_deal` webhook fires, SymBot returns `{ "success": false, "data": "Circuit Breaker Active: <reason>" }`.
+The deal is not created and the base order is not queued — your integration must handle this response and retry after the circuit breaker clears (default 60 seconds).
+This is intentional: SymBot cannot guarantee entry at the intended price if the base order were queued and placed after an unknown delay.

 ## Backup and Restore Features

 SymBot offers built-in backup and restore capabilities that focus on safeguarding your database.
 These features can be accessed directly through the web interface, ensuring that your trading data is securely stored and easily recoverable.